 The Partnership engages in the wholesale distribution of propane to other retail propane distributors.
-During the fiscal years ended July 31, 1993, 1992 and 1991 Ferrellgas sold 73 million, 95 million and 129 million gallons, respectively, of propane to wholesale customers and had revenues attributable to such sales of \$29.3 million, \$37.7 million and \$57.4 million, respectively.
+During the fiscal years ended July 31, 1994, 1993 and 1992, the Partnership and Ferrellgas sold 61 million, 73 million and 95 million gallons, respectively, of propane to wholesale customers and had revenues attributable to such sales of \$22.5 million, \$29.3 million and \$37.7 million, respectively.